Create an Airwallex account today

 Do I need a business savings account?

-Multi-currency capabilities: Does your business hold cash balances in only AUD, or are there other currencies that you also have cash in (that you don’t want to subject to international conversion fees in order to generate returns).
+• Multi-currency capabilities.
+Does your business hold cash balances in only AUD, or are there other currencies that you also have cash in (that you don’t want to subject to international conversion fees in order to generate returns).
 Many accounts only offer AUD returns, so this may be limiting to your earning potential.

-Minimum balance requirements: Some accounts may have minimum balance requirements which may or may not suit your needs.
+• Minimum balance requirements.
+Some accounts may have minimum balance requirements which may or may not suit your needs.
 Some accounts might also waive their monthly fee if you meet a certain balance.

-Accessibility: For ease of use, you may want to ensure the account is easily accessible through online banking and mobile apps.
+• Accessibility and integrations.
+For ease of use, you may want to ensure the account is easily accessible through online banking and mobile apps.
 Having your savings solution integrated with accounting software platforms like Xero might also save you admin come reconciliation time.

 You can start growing your funds in just a few clicks